ChanchitoFinance/ChanchitoTools/ChanchitoTools.ContextEngineering/README.md

 - **Call to Action** (30-40 words): Actionable advice or reflection question

 ### 3. Output
-LinkedIn-ready story (≤200 words) that:
+LinkedIn-ready story (≤200 words) appended to `Generated_Stories.txt` that:
 - Shows rather than tells
 - Creates emotional resonance
 - Provides actionable value
 - Engages the target audience
+- Can be easily copied to any platform
+- Includes metadata for easy searching (question, date, platform)

 ## Example Output